nfweb/nf-guidelines/text.md

 * Quotations from foreign-language sources should appear in translation.

 #Numbers
-* Integers from zero to nine are spelled out in words
+* Low value integers are spelled out in words
+ * English: from zero to nine
+ * German: from zero to twelve
 * Decimal point
  * English: A period/full stop (never a comma): 6.57, not 6,57
  * German: A comma (never a period): 6,57, not 6.57